missionpinball/missionpinball-website/_draft/2019-01-30-this-month-in-mpf-january-2019.md

 ---
 layout: post
 author: jab
-title: This Month in MPF Dezember 2018
+title: This Month in MPF January 2019
 tags: [this_month_in_mpf_land, MPF]
 ---
-What happened in MPF-land in Dezember 2018?
+What happened in MPF-land in January 2019?
 This post will highlight changes in MPF, MPF-MC, MPF monitor, documentation and the rest of the ecosystem.